-For a small country, Sri Lanka has so much to offer, from game drives in the national parks to world-class surfing beaches, from ancient Buddhist sites to misty tea plantations.
+For a small country, Sri Lanka has so much to offer, from safari drives in the national parks to world-class surfing beaches, from ancient Buddhist sites to misty tea plantations.

 The ancient kingdoms of Polonnaruwa and Anuradhapura are a dreamer’s, a poet’s and a photographer’s delight.
 Tumbled masonry, columns, stupas, and ancient, enigmatic Buddhas watch over you.
-Trees and creepers lend a certain abandoned feel to the sites, as you wander around unhassled by anyone, monkeys playing in the branches above you and Buddhist monks kneeling quietly in contemplation.
+Trees and creepers lend a certain abandoned feel to the sites, as you wander around in complete peace with monkeys playing in the branches above you and Buddhist monks kneeling quietly in contemplation.

-Kandy, a pretty temple town, in central Sri Lanka is home to the Temple of the Sacred Tooth.
-If you are planning a trip there in July-August, you will be lucky enough to witness the Perahera, one of the world’s most amazing religious processions ever.
+Kandy, a pretty temple town in central Sri Lanka, is home to the Temple of the Sacred Tooth (pictured above).
+If you are planning a trip in July-August, you will be lucky enough to witness the Perahera, one of the world’s most amazing religious processions.

-After days exploring the marvels of all these ancient cities, it will be high time to move onto cool, misty Nuwara Eliya, which at nearly 2,000 meters is pleasantly chilly and delightfully time-warp-ish.
-You will need sweaters even if you visit in the middle of summer: the hotels usually have fires lit in the evening, and will give you a lovely cozy hot water bottle at night.
+After days exploring the marvels of all these ancient cities, move onto cool, misty Nuwara Eliya, which sitting at nearly 2,000 meters is pleasantly chilly and delightfully time-warp-ish.
+You will need sweaters here even if you visit in the middle of summer.
+The hotels usually have fires lit in the evening, and give you a lovely cozy hot water bottle at night.

-Nuwariya Eliya has to be the absolute epitome of a hill station, even down to framed photographs of the Queen in seemingly every room of the grand old Hill Club.
-When you see an oil painting of Prince Charles and the late Princess Diana in pride of place over a large fireplace that you know for sure the clock of fast-paced twenty-first century living has definitely stopped.
+Nuwariya Eliya is the absolute epitome of a hill station as seemingly every room has framed photographs of the Queen at the grand old Hill Club.
+When you see an oil painting of Prince Charles and the late Princess Diana taking pride of place over a large fireplace you know for sure that the clock of fast-paced, twenty-first century living has definitely stopped.

-From the tea-planation-striated hills you drive south, losing altitude as you head for the beaches of the southern coast.
+From the striated green hills of the tea plantations drive south, losing altitude as you head for the beaches of the southern coast.
 Sad vestiges of the 2004 tsunami remain as reminders of how this little island suffered, but the beaches and the pretty fishing villages seem to have recovered.

-Galle is a delight, an absolute revelation, a beautiful gem, the epitome of living history, but completely natural and welcoming.
-Within the fort walls there lives a thriving community – Montessori schools, picturesque antique shops, children playing cricket (what else, in Sri Lanka?), families out for an evening stroll along the fort ramparts, a whole bustling world, encased in a 17th century fort.
+Galle is a delight, an absolute revelation, a beautiful gem — completely natural and welcoming.
+Within the fort walls there lives a thriving community with Montessori schools, picturesque antique shops, children playing cricket (what else, in Sri Lanka?), families out for evening strolls along the fort ramparts.
+A whole bustling world encased in a 17th century fort.

-Colombo is your passage out of a dreamy holiday mind-set and back to the realities of modern life — in other words, shopping.
-Lots and lots of it, in shops filled to bursting with export quality clothes.
-Colombo is clean and chic and has just the right mix of lovely old colonial buildings and smart new districts.
+Colombo is your passage out of a dreamy holiday mind-set and back into the realities of modern life — in other words, shopping.
+Lots and lots of it.
+Colombo is clean and chic and has just the right mix of lovely old colonial buildings and smart new districts and shops filled to bursting with export quality clothes

 Wherever you travel in this delightful country, you will be greeted with gentle smiles and genuine kindness, with people always ready to chat about cricket, which is (consider yourself warned) a national obsession.